What Kind of Doctors Prescribe Testosterone Therapy?

 Genuine testosterone therapy is only available with a doctor’s prescription.

-Any doctor can prescribe testosterone, but it is best to get your testosterone prescription from a doctor whose practice is dedicated to age management or age optimization for men.
+Any doctor can prescribe testosterone, but it is best to get your testosterone prescription from a doctor whose practice is dedicated to hormone replacement therapy in adult males.

 Why do you think you need a prescription for testosterone?
 Do you think you may be suffering from low testosterone?
 If you are a man who is over 35 and you are: